/oauth2/connect/jwk_uri

 The keys appearing in that URI are those configured in the AM secret stores, regardless of the algorithms configured in the OAuth 2.0 provider.
 This is to support the process of deprecating keys/algorithms.

-Secrets are configured by default; delete the ones you are not planning to use so that they are not exposed on the endpoint.
+Secrets are configured by default; delete the ones you aren’t planning to use so that they aren’t exposed on the endpoint.

 In environments where secrets are centralized, you may want AM to share the URI of your secrets API instead of the local AM endpoint.
 To configure it, go to Realms > Realm Name > Services > OAuth2 Provider, and add the new URI to the Remote JSON Web Key URL field.

-Note that HMAC-based algorithms, direct encryption, and AES key wrapping encryption algorithms use the client secret instead of a public key.
-Therefore, clients do not need to check the JWK URI endpoint for those algorithms.
+Public keys are for asymmetric encryption.
+Symmetric key algorithms, such as direct encryption and AES key wrapping encryption use the client secret, and HMAC-based algorithms use the secret mapped to the am.services.oauth2.stateless.signing.HMAC label.
+Clients don’t need to check the JWK URI endpoint for these algorithms.

 The endpoint is exposed, but I haven’t configured an OAuth 2.0 provider yet